 For creative HITM projects whose main outcome is visual art, creative writing, a performance, or some other creative output other than written scholarship, note that the final written portion must be a minimum 10 pages of text.
 See page 5 of this handbook for more information.

 Are there examples of completed HITM projects I can look at?

-- Presentation of the results of your work to your supervisory committee, and responding to their questions during the oral defense, allows you to showcase your accomplishments.
-It is a great opportunity to practice talking about your work and to have a productive conversation with faculty about where to take your project and what comes next.
+Presentation of the results of your work to your supervisory committee, and responding to their questions during the defense, allows you to showcase your accomplishments.
+It is a great opportunity to practice talking about your work and to have a productive conversation with faculty members about where to take your project and what comes next.

-- No. University policy requires that students spend two to three semesters completing the HITM thesis project.
-In addition, high quality original projects of sufficient depth require longer than one semester to develop and complete.
+No. University policy requires that students spend two to three semesters completing the HITM project because high quality original projects of sufficient depth require longer than one semester to develop and complete.No.
+University policy requires that students spend two to three semesters completing the HITM project because high quality original projects of sufficient depth require longer than one semester to develop and complete.

 Does my research need to be reviewed by the IRB?